Investigating Scots pine resilience

 Context

-This project will explore the resilience of the ecologically and economically important Scots pine to combined abiotic and biotic stresses.
+This project will explore the resilience of the ecologically and economically important Scots pine (Pinus sylvestris) to combined abiotic and biotic stresses.
 With climate change increasing extreme weather events and pest threats, understanding trees’ responses to these stresses is vital.

 Research aims and objectives